marijnh/Eloquent-JavaScript/03_functions.md

 {{index "local binding"}}

-Take care to make all the bindings used in the function _local_ to the function by using the `let` keyword.
+Take care to make all the bindings used in the function _local_ to the function by properly declaring them with the `let` or `const` keyword.

 hint}}